All Products

 Formula:

-The number of metadata requests that the server receives from the client, such as METADATA, INIT_PRODUCER_ID, CREATE_ACL, and JOIN_GROUP.
+Client metadata requests received by the server, such as METADATA, INIT_PRODUCER_ID, CREATE_ACL, JOIN_GROUP.

 Warning